das-habitat/website/README.md

 sh download-hugo.sh

 # Use `dev` instead of `start` to use the Hugo version downloaded by the script above
-yarn dev
+npm start dev
 ```

 ## Deployment

 We use [Now][now] from Zeit to deploy the website.

--   `now -S habitat` to deploy a test build
--   `now -S habitat --target production` to deploy the website

 Ask @pichfl for access.

 ## File structure